owen-it/laravel-auditing-doc/audit-drivers.md

 # Audit Drivers

-Drivers have the logic to audit `Auditable` models.
+Drivers have the audit logic for `Auditable` models.
 Out of the box, the Laravel Auditing package includes a `Database` driver.

 Besides storing model attribute changes, drivers also handle pruning when an audit threshold is set.